lancepants/notes/os-theory.rst

 ^^^^^^^^^^^^^^^^^^^
 Generally a process terminates itself, when it calls the exit() system call.
 The exit() call may also be implied, for example if the main() function of the process ends and then C compiler places a call to exit() afterwards automatically.

 An involuntary termination can happen when the process receives a signal or exception it cannot handle or ignore.
-Regardless of how a process terminates, teh bulk of the work is handled by do_exit().
+Regardless of how a process terminates, the bulk of the work is handled by do_exit().

 - PF_EXITING flag in the flags member of the task_struct is set
 - del_timer_sync() to remove any kernel timers, acct_update_integrals() to write out remaining proc accounting if BSD process accounting is enabled
-- exit_mm() to release teh mm_struct help by the process.
+- exit_mm() to release the mm_struct help by the process.
 If no other proc sharing that mem space, kernel destroys it
 - exit_sem() : if the proc is queued waiting for a semaphore, it is dequeued
 - exit_files() , exit_fs() to decrement the usage count of objects related to file descriptors and filesystem data
 - sets tasks exit code, stores in exit_code member of task_struct.
 Stored for optional retrieval by the parent